 Why Does My Cat Rub Me While I Feed Them?

-Cats will become affectionate at this time, and start rubbing against you.
-In part, this is a slightly cynical move from your cat.
-They will be engaging in typical bonding behaviors, ensuring that you don’t get distracted.
-If your cat has your full and undivided attention, you’ll ensure that they are fed.
+She will be engaging in typical bonding behaviors, ensuring that you don’t get distracted.
+If your cat has your full and undivided attention, you’ll ensure that she gets fed.

 There is more to this action, however.
 Your cat is expressing genuine love and affection at this moment.
 As Catster explains, cats rub against their owners to strengthen their bond.
 By feeding your cat, you are demonstrating your value to them.

-Your cat will acknowledge this by rubbing against you, declaring you part of the same family.
+Your cat will acknowledge this importance by rubbing against you, declaring you as part of the same family.
 More importantly, your cat is marking you as safe and trustworthy.
-The way to a feline’s heart is very much through their stomach.
+The way to a feline’s heart is most definitely through her stomach.

-The fact that you are preparing food for felines is enough for them.
-As cats cannot verbalize thanks for a meal the way you would, they rub.
-It’s their way of showing love and gratitude for your efforts.
+The fact that you are preparing food for her means a lot.
+As cats cannot verbalize their gratitude for a meal the way you or I would, they rub against you instead.

-Does My Cat Rub Against Me Because They’re Hungry?
+Does My Cat Rub Against Me Because She’s Hungry?

-It’s possible that your cat will rub against you to denote that they’re hungry.
-If an increasingly elongated meow accompanies the rubbing, this is almost certainly the case.
+It’s possible that your cat will also rub against to let you know that she’s very hungry.
+If an elongated meow accompanies the rubbing, this is almost certainly the case.

 She’s reminding you that she is there, and is gaining your attention in a way she knows works.
-If you have been busy for the day, your cat may feel a little neglected.
-When a cat doesn’t get enough attention, they grow anxious.
-As a result, they may worry that you’ll forget to feed them.
-This is an unnecessary fear, but your cat doesn’t understand this.
+If you have been busy all day, your cat may feel a little neglected.
+When a cat doesn’t get enough attention, she becomes anxious.
+She may worry that you’ll forget to feed her.

-If it’s not a scheduled mealtime, it could just be attention they’re after.
-Equally, they could be testing your resolve and hoping you’ll offer a treat.
-If they rub against you at the time when she usually eats food, your cat is doing what she thinks is most likely to get her bowl gets filled.
+If it’s not a scheduled mealtime, it could just be attention that she’s after.
+She could be testing your resolve and hoping that you’ll offer her a treat.
+If she rubs against you at the time when she usually eats food, your cat is doing what she thinks is most likely to get her bowl gets filled.

 Why Do Cats Rub Against You at Other Times?

-It’s not just mealtimes that cats choose to rub against humans, however.
-Rubbing is a common behavior in cats, with both owners and strangers.
+It’s not just mealtimes that cats choose to rub against humans.
+Rubbing is a common behavior in cats towards both owners and strangers.
 There are four reasons why a cat rubs against you:

-- Greeting an owner after a prolonged separation, or saying hello to a stranger
+- Greeting an owner after a prolonged separation, or perhaps saying hello to a stranger

-- Expressing affection to a human, whether this is gratitude for dinner or general fondness
+- Expressing affection to a human, whether this is gratitude for dinner or just fondness

 - Marking you as ‘theirs’ and removing traces of other cat scents

-- Gaining information about a human – who they are, and where they have been
+- Gaining information about a human – who they are, where they have been today, etc

-A lot can be told about a cat’s mood by how they rub against a human.
-If a cat leads with their head, this is called bunting.
-It looks like a headbutt, but it’s a display of trust and affection.
+A lot can be determined about a cat’s mood by how she rubs against a human.
+If a cat leads with her head, this is called bunting.
+It looks like a headbutt, but it’s really a display of trust and affection.

-If a cat isn’t sure about a human, they will typically rub with their body.
-This explanation is fairly obvious; a cat’s head is very delicate.
-Cats retain strong safety instincts and avoid placing themselves at risk.
-As a result, they feel safer leading with their body.
+If a cat isn’t sure about a human yet, she will typically rub against you with her body, not her head.
+A cat’s head is very delicate, and she retains strong safety instincts to avoid placing herself at risk.

 1) Cats Rub as a Greeting

-If your cat hasn’t seen you in a while, they’ll rush to rub against you on sight.
+If your cat hasn’t seen you in a while, she’ll rush over to rub against you on sight.
 This is a common action when a pet owner returns home from work or has been out socializing all evening.
-Cats aren’t as outwardly excitable as dogs, but they’ll be equally delighted to see you.
+Cats aren’t as outwardly excitable as dogs, but they do show their pleasure to see you in a different way.

-You’ll know if your cat is offering an excited greeting by their body language, too.
-National Geographic expands upon this in detail.
-When you cat approaches you, take a good look at them.
-Do they appear relaxed and calm?
+You’ll know if your cat is excited to see you based on her body language, according to National Geographic.
+When your cat approaches you, take a look at her.
+Does she appear relaxed and calm?

-Of course, your cat will also rub her head or body against you for other reasons too.
-Your pet will be eradicating the scents of other pesky animals, and learning where you’ve been while you were away.
-The initial greeting is just the beginning of your cat’s rubbing investigations.
+Of course, your cat will also rub her head or body against you for other reasons, too.
+Your pet will be removing the scents of other animals and learning where you’ve been while you were away.
+The initial greeting is just the beginning of your cat’s rubbing and scent-based investigations.

 2) Cats Rub to Express Affection

 Sometimes, your cat is just rubbing against you to show affection.
-It may leave you concerned that you’ll trip over your pet, but they mean well.
-This behavior is also an extension of bunting.
+It may leave you concerned that you’ll trip over your pet, but she means well.
+This behavior is an extension of ‘bunting.’

 A cheek rub is declaring you to be a source of pleasure and comfort.
-Don’t be surprised if they follow this up by leaping into your lap and purring.
+Don’t be surprised if she follows this up by leaping into your lap and purring.

-The opposite of cheek rubbing is spraying urine, which is something to look out for.
-If a cat encounters something that causes them stress, they’re likely to urinate over it.
-This is your cat’s way of bringing a familiar scent to a strange item.
+The opposite of cheek rubbing is spraying urine, which is always something to look out for.
+If a cat encounters something that causes her stress and emotional discomfort, then she’ll likely urinate over it.
+This is your cat’s way of introducing a familiar scent to an unfamiliar item.

 It’s important to know how to react around a stressed cat.
-If your cat urinates, they’re setting themselves a reminder that the object requires further investigation.
+If your cat urinates, she’s setting herself a reminder that the object in question requires further investigation at another time.

 3) Cats Rub to Mark Your as Their Own

 When cats rub themselves against people, other felines or inanimate objects, they leave a scent behind.
 This is known as marking.
-Marking usually starts with the head, before the entire body is rubbed over an individual or object.
+Marking usually starts with the head before the entire body is rubbed over a person or object.
 Marking serves two critical purposes for felines.

 It means that cats have claimed the marked object as their own.
 This sends a message to other felines to stay away.
 It also leaves a reassuring scent behind for your cat.
 If somebody or something carries a familiar and comforting smell, it means that it’s safe.

-This is why a cat rubbing their scent against you is essential – and a compliment.
-When your cat does this, primarily through bunting, they are demonstrating trust in you.
+This is why a cat rubbing her scent against you is essential, and also a compliment.
+When your cat does this, primarily through bunting, she is demonstrating her absolute trust in you.

 To an extent, your cat is also acting slightly jealously.
-They will be removing any scent of other cats and overriding it when their own.
-This means that you are important to your cat.
-They want everybody to know that you belong to them.
+She will be removing any scent of other cats and overriding it when her own scent.
+This means that you are incredibly important to your cat.
+She wants everybody to know that you belong to her.

 4) Cats Rub to Learn More About You

-If you have been out all day, your cat will want to know what you’ve been up to.
-Have you been somewhere interesting that they’ve never visited?
+If you have been out all day, your cat will want to know what you’ve been up to during that time.
+Have you been somewhere interesting that she’s never visited?
 What have you been eating?
-Most importantly, were you faithful or have you been fraternizing with other cats?
+Have you been in the company of other cats or animals?

-By rubbing themselves against you, cats learn the answers to all these questions through your scent.
-Perhaps more importantly, they’ll also learn plenty about a human she doesn’t know as well yet.
+By rubbing herself against you, a cat learns the answers to all these questions through your scent.
+She’ll also learn plenty about a human she doesn’t know as well yet.

 When cats greet each other, they often rub against each other.
 This is an exchange of information that reveals the other feline’s mood.
-Pets aim to garner this data from new humans, and assign them friend or foe status.
+Pets aim to garner this data from new humans, assigning them a friend or foe status.

 If you have multiple cats, you’ll notice that one tends to hold court over the others.
 This will be the feline that spreads the ‘approved’ friendly scent through bunting.

-Naturally, little makes a cat feel more pleasure than being fed.
+Few things make a cat feel more pleasure than being fed.
 This is why a cat will typically rub against you at mealtimes.
 It’s just a classic sign of feline fondness.
-Enjoy these displays when they arrive, as cats do not demonstrate affection lightly.
+Enjoy these displays when they arrive as cats do not demonstrate affection lightly.